 Symptoms vary depending on the severity of the infection and the organs that are affected.
 Signs include loss of appetite, cough, apathy, fever, enlarged joints, and diarrhea.
 Ulcers may appear on a dog’s skin as well.

 Treatment includes the prescription of antifungal medications and often lasts from six months to a year.

 Treatment involves various antifungal drugs, which can be administered for several months for most severe cases.
-Surgery may be needed if lesions are present in the pet's nose or nasal cavity.
+A dog may need surgery if lesions are present in the dog's nose or nasal cavity.

 Treatment of blastomycosis entails prolonged administration of antifungal drugs, usually Itraconazole.
 Dogs with breathing difficulties may need supplemental oxygen until their lungs start to function normally again.

 Leptospirosis is an infectious disease that affects both animals and humans, and it can spread from your dog to you.
 A few different bacteria cause leptospirosis in dogs.